mampfes/hacs_waste_collection_schedule/README.md

 # Waste Collection Schedule

-Provides schedules from some waste collection service providers into Home Assistant.
+Waste Collection Schedule provides schedules from waste collection service providers to Home Assistant.
 Additionally, it supports schedules from generic ICS files which can be stored locally or fetched from a web site.
-The displayed information can be adapted flexibly.
+There is a high flexibility in providing the information to be displayed.

 *For developers:* This framework can be easily enhanced to support further waste collection service providers or other services which provide schedules.